EPT and ELM Test Information

 If you missed the registration deadline, our campus does accept walk-in.
 Please note that seating is limited and it is first-come-first-serve.
 Please also note that if you do not have a photo ID and/or payment for the fee, we will not be able to test you.

-If you need to take the EPT and ELM test, please report to the front entrance of Lassen Hall at 7:00AM.
-You must have on you a completed Walk-in Registration Form, photo ID, a check/money order payable to E.T.S. for the amount of $36, and should have, on hand, your Social Security Number (SSN) or Tax ID Number (TIN).
+If you need to take the EPT and ELM test, please report to the front entrance of Douglass Hall at 7:30AM.
+You must have on you a completed Walk-in Registration Form, photo ID, a check/money order payable to E.T.S. for the amount of $40 (we will NOT accept cash/credit/debit), and should have, on hand, your Social Security Number (SSN) or Tax ID Number (TIN).

-If you need to take the ELM test only, please report to the front entrance of Lassen Hall at 11:30AM.
-You must have on you a completed Walk-in Registration Form, photo ID, a check/money order payable to E.T.S. for the amount of $18, and should have, on hand, your Social Security Number (SSN) or Tax ID Number (TIN).
+If you need to take the EPT Only test, please report to the front entrance of Douglass Hall at 12:00PM.
+You must have on you a completed Walk-in Registration Form, photo ID, a check/money order payable to E.T.S. for the amount of $20 (we will NOT accept cash/credit/debit), and should have, on hand, your Social Security Number (SSN) or Tax ID Number (TIN).

-If you need to take the EPT only, please report to the front entrance of Lassen Hall at 2:00PM.
-You must have on you a completed Walk-in Registration Form, photo ID, a check/money order payable to E.T.S. for the amount of $18, and should have, on hand, your Social Security Number (SSN) or Tax ID Number (TIN).
+If you need to take the ELM Only test, please report to the front entrance of Douglass Hall at 12:00PM.
+You must have on you a completed Walk-in Registration Form, photo ID, a check/money order payable to E.T.S. for the amount of $20 (we will NOT accept cash/credit/debit), and should have, on hand, your Social Security Number (SSN) or Tax ID Number (TIN).

 What You Must Bring